-Knife law preemption repeals and prevents local ordinances more restrictive than state law which only serve to confuse or entrap law-abiding citizens traveling within or through the state.
+Knife law preemption repeals and prevents local ordinances that are more restrictive than state law and only serve to confuse or entrap law-abiding citizens traveling within or through the state.
 Preemption ensures citizens can expect consistent enforcement of state knife laws everywhere in a state.

 Vague jurisdictional knife definitions can lead to highly subjective law enforcement scenarios.
 If an arrest is made, it is then up to the presiding judge to interpret these antiquated laws, causing the defendant to deal with costly legal problems and contributing to the backlog in our court system.
 In far too many instances, misguided or unclear court decisions can cause serious problems for both defendants and the knife community at large.
-A number of years ago, firearm advocates began a campaign to enact what they termed “firearms preemption” legislation.
+Several years ago, firearm advocates began a campaign to enact what they termed “firearms preemption” legislation.
 This legislation preempted the laws of local jurisdictions, making the state the sole authority on gun laws.
-These preemption laws generally repealed existing local gun laws or nullified them and established states as the primary and preemptive regulator of guns.
+These preemption laws generally repealed existing local gun laws or nullified them and established states as the primary and preemptive regulators of guns.
 Firearms preemption has been enacted, by legislation or judicial ruling, in 45 states to date.
-The same must be done for knife laws to protect knife owners from a patchwork of local restrictions that they cannot reasonably be expected to keep track of.
+The same must be done for knife laws to protect knife owners from a patchwork of local restrictions of which they cannot reasonably be expected to keep track.

 Points of Interest

-- According to the American Knife and Tool Institute and Knife Rights, the following states have enacted knife law preemption legislation: AK, AZ, GA, KS, MT, NH, OK, TN, TX, UT, WI, and WV.
-Colorado, New Mexico, and Wyoming all have language in their state constitution that does not make the passing of knife preemption legislation necessary.
+- According to the American Knife and Tool Institute and Knife Rights, the following states have enacted knife law preemption legislation: AK, AZ, GA, IA, IL, KS, MT, NH, OH, OK, TN, TX, UT, WI, and WV.
+Colorado, Idaho, Indiana, Mississippi, New Mexico, South Carolina, Vermont, and Wyoming all have language in their state constitution that does not make the passing of knife preemption legislation necessary.

 - In 2010, Arizona enacted the nation’s first Knife Law Preemption law.